 (a) issue a certificate of recognition to such deputy traditional leader or deputy senior Khoi-San leader; and

-(b) inform the Minister of the recognition of a deputy king or queen and inform the relevant provincial house of the recognition of any other such deputy leader:
+(b) inform the relevant provincial house of the recognition of such deputy leader:

-Provided that the recognition of a person as a deputy shall automatically lapse with effect from the date that the king, queen, principal traditional leader, senior traditional leader, headman, headwoman or senior Khoi-San leader ceases to occupy a position referred to in subsection (1).
+Provided that the recognition of a person as a deputy shall automatically lapse with effect from the date that the senior traditional leader, headman, headwoman or senior Khoi-San leader ceases to occupy a position referred to in subsection (1).

 (7) The provisions of section 10(7) apply with the necessary changes in respect of the identification of a deputy senior Khoi-San leader.

-(8) Where there is evidence or an allegation that the identification of a person as deputy king, queen, principal traditional leader, senior traditional leader, headman or headwoman was not done in accordance with customary law or customs, the Premier concerned—
+(8) Where there is evidence or an allegation that the identification of a person as deputy senior traditional leader, headman or headwoman was not done in accordance with customary law or customs, the Premier concerned—

 (a) must cause an investigation to be conducted by an investigative committee designated by the Premier which committee must include at least one member of the relevant provincial house, to provide a report on whether the identification of the person referred to in subsection (1) was done in accordance with customary law and customs and if not, which person should be so identified; and